Speak with a Realtor® | 709-757-3721

-Finding the perfect home doesn’t happen in one day.
-It takes careful planning and lots of work.
+Finding the right property doesn’t happen in one day.
+It takes careful planning.
 Fortunately, there are a number of things you can do to simplify the process.

 A REALTOR® can help you answer all of these questions and help you navigate through what can be a complicated business transaction.
 Start by finding REALTORS® in your city by using CREA’s search tool.
 Then, talk to some of them and compare their services.
 It’s important that you’re comfortable and confident with the agent you choose.

 A REALTOR® will use various tools to try and find properties that meet your specifications.
 The most important is a local Board’s MLS® (Multiple Listing Service®) System.
 Your REALTOR®can quickly search through numerous properties available for sale in specific areas to find suitable listings; that is, houses that best match your needs, choice of neighbourhoods and price range.
 You can also view listings in Board MLS® Systems that are advertised on the national REALTOR.ca web site.

 When you select a property and decide to visit a house, there are many things to consider.
 Does it have all the features you want?
 Is the neighbourhood what you expected?
 Try to picture your favorite furnishings in a room.

 Having a qualified home inspector look at the house is always a good idea.
 The older the home, the greater the need for professional inspection.

 Once you find a house you want to make your home, your REALTOR® can help you develop an offer.
 In the offer, you should specify how much you’re willing to pay.
 State when the offer expires and suggest a closing date for the transaction.
 You can also propose some conditions on the offer.
 Some common types of conditions are:

 Getting a suitable mortgage (include the amount, interest rates and any other figures you feel important);